MatteoGuadrini/PSCouchDB/README.md

 ### Complete documentation
 For other operation, for more details and for learning all cmdlets and possibilities, see the [docs](https://pscouchdb.readthedocs.io/en/latest/).

-### Kanban board
-If you are curious, if you want to contribute or simply see the features, look at the project's kanban board here: [KANBAN](https://github.com/MatteoGuadrini/PSCouchDB/projects).

 ### Cmdlet help
 If you want to have an overview of the module, do this: